OpenDSA/OpenDSA-LTI/README.md

   }

   ```

   - Replace /etc/nginx/ssl/nginx.crt and /etc/nginx/ssl/nginx.key with you valid certificate and key.

   - Restart Nginix web server

   ```
   sudo service nginx restart
   ```

   - **TO BE REMOVED:** To populate your database with initial starter data execute the following

   ```
   bundle exec cap production invoke:rake TASK=db:reset_populate
   ```

-  - Go to https://prod_server_name you should see OpenDSA Rails application landing page.
-Congradulations!!!
+  - Go to [https://prod_server_name](https://prod_server_name) you should see OpenDSA Rails application landing page.
+Congratulations!!!